 Uganda is a fertile place and agriculture is part of the national fabric.
-Throughout most of Uganda’s countryside, you will see locals engaged in agriculture as the main activity – whether it is crops planting or animal rearing.
+Throughout most of Uganda’s countryside, you will see locals engaged in agriculture as the main activity – whether it is crop planting or animal rearing.

-The most common agricultural tours are based on experiences of coffee, tea or cattle farming in the traditional Ugandan way.
+The most common agricultural tours are based on experiences of coffee, tea, or cattle farming in the traditional Ugandan way.
 Agricultural tours take you through a typical process of looking after animals or looking after a coffee/tea plantation until the final product.

-With the Ankole cattle experiences, you will learn how to milk the cows and after you will enjoy the same milk – to complete the farming circle.
+With the Ankole cattle experiences, you will learn how to milk the cows, and after you will enjoy the same milk – to complete the farming circle.

 10. Ziplining and Bungee Jumping